NCBI-Hackathons/Bringing-the-Power-of-Synthetic-Data-Generation-to-the-Masses/Method-Optimization/Call-single-sample-GVCF-GATK4.md

  - Cromwell version support: successfully tested on v34
  - Runtime parameters are optimized for Broad's Google Cloud Platform implementation.
  - For program versions, see docker containers.

+More details about the workflow tool can be found in the Terra workspace for the hackathon.